iang79/iang79-nextjs-demo/README.md

+## Deploy on netlify

-Change package.json to deploy on netlify
+Change package.json in the project

 ```json
 {
   "name": "nextjs-demo",